faramarzQ/faramarzq/README.md

 I am Faramarz Qoshchi,

 A MS.c degree educated Software Engineer with over 5 years of experience in web application development and programming using different technologies including Golang, Laravel, PostgreSQL, etc with persistency in implementing clean coded, documented, maintainable and scalable SaaS applications.

-Connect with me and checkout my open-sourced projects
+Connect with me and checkout my open-sourced projects.

 <h2>Connect with me</h2>